2018 Tiptree Fellowships Winners

-We are pleased to announce the selection of two Tiptree Fellows: H. Pueyo and Ineke Chen-Meyer.
+We are pleased to announce the selection of two Tiptree Fellows: Vida Cruz and Ana Hurtado.

-The Tiptree Fellowship program, now in its third year, is designed to provide support and recognition for the new voices who are making visible the forces that are changing our view of gender today.
+The Tiptree Fellowship program, now in its fourth year, is designed to provide support and recognition for the new voices who are changing our view of gender today.
 Each Fellow will receive $500.
 The work produced as a result of this support will be recognized and promoted by the Tiptree Award.

-The members of the 2017 selection committee for the Tiptree Fellowships were the 2016 Tiptree Fellows, Mia Sereno and Porpentine Charity Heartscape; Tiptree winner Pat Schmatz; and Motherboard member Gretchen Treu.
+The members of the 2018 selection committee for the Tiptree Fellowships were the 2017 Tiptree Fellows, H. Pueyo and Shelley Parker-Chan, past Tiptree honoree Julie Phillips, and Motherboard member Gretchen Treu.

 If you would like to donate to the fund for future Tiptree Fellowships, you can do so here.
 Let us know if you would like your donation to support the Fellowships program specifically.